WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 One thing to remember when dealing with the fast paths is that they are engineered so that malloc/free functions do not have a stack frame, no callee saves, and don't need to save the LR/FP to the stack.
 To facilitate this, we have the fast path call an inline-only fast path, and if that fails, we call a "casual case".
-The inline-only fast path makes no out-of-line function calls, since if it did, we'd need a stack ferame.
+The inline-only fast path makes no out-of-line function calls, since if it did, we'd need a stack frame.
 The only slow call (to the casual case) is a tail call.
 For example:

     static PAS_ALWAYS_INLINE void* bmalloc_try_allocate_inline(size_t size)